Sampling using Adaptive Regenerative Processes: Introduction

 A further restriction of the typical MCMC framework is that it is difficult to make use of \emph{regeneration}.
 At \emph{regeneration times}, a Markov chain effectively starts again; its future is independent of its past.
 Regeneration is useful from both theoretical and practical perspectives.
 Nummelin's splitting technique \citep{nummelin1978splitting} may be used in MCMC algorithms to simulate regeneration events \citep{mykland1995regeneration, gilks1998adaptive}.
-However, the technique scales poorly: regenerations recede exponentially with dimension.
+However, the technique scales poorly: regenerations become exponentially rarer with dimension; see the discussion in \citet{gilks1998adaptive}.

 An interesting direction to address these issues appeared in \cite{Wang2021}.
 The authors introduced the \emph{Restore process}, defined by enriching an underlying Markov process, which may not be $\pi$-invariant, with regenerations from some fixed \emph{regeneration distribution} $\mu$ at a \emph{regeneration rate} $\kappa$ so that the resulting Markov process is $\pi$-invariant.
+The state-dependent regeneration rate is given by $\kappa = \tilde{\kappa} + C \mu / \pi$, where $\tilde{\kappa}$ is a functional of the derivatives of $\log \pi$ and $C$ is a constant chosen so that $\kappa\ge 0$ pointwise.
 The segments of the process between regeneration times, known as \emph{tours}, are independent and identically distributed.
-When applied to Monte Carlo, we make reference to the \emph{Restore sampler}.
-The process provides a general framework for using non-reversible dynamics, local and global moves, as well as regeneration within a MCMC sampler.
+When applied to Monte Carlo, we refer to this as the \emph{Restore sampler}.
+The process provides a general framework for using non-reversible dynamics, local and global moves, as well as regeneration within an MCMC sampler.
 Sample paths of the continuous-time process are used to form a Monte Carlo sum to approximate $\pi[f]$.

-An issue with the Restore sampler is that when $\mu$ differs greatly from $\pi$, tours of the process frequently start in areas where $\pi$ has low probability mass and for which the regeneration rate is very large, so regeneration occurs very frequently.
-This is computationally wasteful, since $\pi$ and its derivatives must be evaluated in order to determine regeneration events.
-We consider here adapting $\mu$ so that a far smaller regeneration rate may be used.
-We call the novel Markov process an \emph{Adaptive Restore process} and the original Restore process the \emph{Standard Restore process}.